emuvi/arc-emuvi.blog.br/README.md

-# Blog of Éverton M. Vieira
+# Éverton M. Vieira Blog
-## everton-muvi.blogspot.com

-Automagic program to publish this blog.
+This blog is build with the Zola static site generator and published on http://emuvi.blog.br